Beryl May Dent: Personal life

 In September 1930, she returned to Bristol for the ninety-eighth conference of the British Association for the Advancement of Science (British Association), meeting her friends at an alumnae association lunch.
 In the afternoon of the 4 September 1930, she toured Avonmouth Docks as a conference member, and in the evening, was invited to a reception held by Walter Bryant, the then lord mayor of Bristol, at the Bristol Museum & Art Gallery..
 On the following day, she visited an aircraft manufacturer at Whitchurch Airport and attended a garden party at Wills Hall.
 On the Monday of the conference, Dent was in the audience to see Paul Dirac present his paper on the proton and the structure of matter.
 She would later comment:

 Dent's father died on 24 June 1954, at their shared home, 529 King's Road, Stretford, with the funeral service taking place at St Matthew's Church, Stretford.
 She had close links to St Matthew's; from 1956 to 1962, she served as a school manager for St Matthew's Church of England Primary School at Poplar Road, Stretford.
-She never married, believing that getting married, and the subsequent pressures of family responsibilities, would be a "wastage" of a woman's training.
-However, she also believed that women leaving employment to get married would mean promotion opportunities for other women, and that married women would still be able to return to work in midlife.

 Later life and death

 In 1962, Dent and her mother moved from Stretford to 1 Cokeham Road, Sompting, a village in the coastal Adur District of West Sussex, between Lancing and Worthing.
 Her mother died on 5 April 1967 and was cremated at the Downs Crematorium on 10 April 1967.
 Dent's sister, Florence Mary, also lived in the house until her death on 13 September 1986 (aged 84).
 After a brief period as a teacher at a prep school in Malmesbury, Wiltshire, Florence worked as a secretary for a marine insurance firm attached to Lloyd's of London at 12 Leadenhall Street, commuting into London from Harrow each day.

+Dent considered herself to be an Anglican layperson who was neither high nor low church.
+In April 1970, she was elected treasurer of Lancing and Sompting Churches Fraternal (the parish fraternity organisation), and in March 1972, she was elected electoral officer for the parochial church council of St Mary's Church, Sompting.
+Her Christian faith is perhaps not unexpected, given her father's work for the church in Warminster, and the era she grew up in, where religion pervaded social and political life.
+However, it is notable that she remained a Christian while pursuing a scientific career.